CautemocSg/ng-ip-address/README.md

 ### Usage

-Include `ngIpAddress.min.js` in your build or directly with a `<script>` tag and require the module in your module definition:
+Include `ngIpAddress.min.js` or `ngIpAddress.vanilla.min.js` in your build or directly with a `<script>` tag and require the module in your module definition:

 ```js
 angular